Introducton to Quantum Algorithms

 Prerequisites

-As suggested by the course's name, it will be advantageous for students to be familiar with signal processing or quantum computing.
+As such, it will be advantageous for students to be familiar with

-Some programming proficiency, for example in Matlab or Python, may be needed.
+Some programming proficiency, for example in Matlab or Python, could be helpful.

-For your convenience, here are links to my course materials for
+For your convenience, here are links to course materials for

 ECE 421 and